moomoo-agency/uni-woo-custom-product-options/readme.txt

 == Changelog ==

+= 4.6.14 =
+* Added: new util method getCartLabel; it can be used in Dynamic Notice, gets cart/order label of the option instead of regular label
+* Fixed: an issue when Image Conditional Logic data was not saving on copying/duplicating the product

 = 4.6.13 =
 * Fixed: a bug when it was not possible to edit custom options in wp admin dashboard when editing an order